Psycojoker/django-template-fragments/README.md

+# Introduction

+Objectif: to be used with a javascript mvc client-side framework.

 # Installation

 Create a dir where you want to store your fragments, then add `FRAGMENTS_DIR` to your `settings.py`, it must be an absolute path.